safalevent/scalable-discord-bot/README.md

 - Run the bot: `python Bot.py`

 ## Developing your own features.
 Using [extensions](https://discordpy.readthedocs.io/en/stable/ext/commands/extensions.html) are highly recommended to develop new features.
-You can use the already implemented no functional extension called `ExampleExtension` to start.
-And learn more about the discord.py using [official discord.py documentation](https://discordpy.readthedocs.io/en/stable/).
+You can use the already implemented non-functional extension called `ExampleExtension` to start.
+Learn more about the discord.py and how extensions work using [official discord.py documentation](https://discordpy.readthedocs.io/en/stable/).
 The bot loads all extensions under `/Extensions/` on start excluding the ones that start with a underscore(\_).
 Developer can use `extensions load` and `extensions unload` commands to load and unload extensions on runtime.

 ## 🤝 Contributing
 1. [Fork the repository](https://github.com/safalevent/basic-discord-py-bot.git)